What we do

 1. SUPPORT A VILLAGE LEADER in a village

 Just $250 supports a Village Leader in her role for an entire year.
 Watch the video below to hear how *N recovered her dignity, her life forever changed.
 Our International Women’s Day campaign each March, is a great opportunity to organise local events to raise funds to support these brave women.

 2. SUPPORT A COMMUNITY HEALTH WORKER

-Just $900 supports a Community Health Worker in one village for a year.
-They have basic medical training and a passion for the vulnerable.
-They provide health care for girls, women and their communities.
+Just $950 supports a Community Health Worker in one village for six months.
+CHWs have basic medical training and a passion for the vulnerable.
+They provide healthcare for girls, women and their communities.
 Much ill health and up to 80% of deaths of children under 5 are easily preventable.
 In a society where many are illiterate, education about the cause of disease is vital.